The FDA is being asked to look into viral energy drink that has the caffeine of 6 Coke cans

 On Sunday, Sen. Charles Schumer called on the Food and Drug Administration to investigate PRIME, a beverage brand founded by the YouTube stars Logan Paul and KSI that has become something of an obsession among the influencers’ legions of young followers.

-“One of the summer’s hottest status symbols for kids is not an outfit, or a toy—it’s a beverage,” said Schumer, a Democrat from New York.
-“But buyer and parents beware because it’s a serious health concern for the kids it so feverishly targets.”
+“One of the summer’s hottest status symbols for kids is not an outfit or a toy—it’s a beverage,” said Schumer, a Democrat from New York.
+“But buyers and parents beware because it’s a serious health concern for the kids it so feverishly targets.”

 Backed by two of YouTube’s best-known stars, PRIME was an immediate sensation when it launched last year, prompting long lines in grocery stores and reports of schoolyard resale markets.